apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

 sessions will still be existent on the server, assuming the client hasn't been disconnected for more than connection-ttl [Detecting Dead Connections](connection-ttl.md)

-In this scenario, Apache ActiveMQ will automatically re-attach the client sessions to the server sessions when the connection reconnects.
+In this scenario, Apache ActiveMQ Artemis will automatically re-attach the client sessions to the server sessions when the connection reconnects.
 This is done 100% transparently and the client can continue exactly as if nothing had happened.

 The way this works is as follows:

-As Apache ActiveMQ clients send commands to their servers they store each sent command in an in-memory buffer.
+As Apache ActiveMQ Artemis clients send commands to their servers they store each sent command in an in-memory buffer.
 In the case that connection failure occurs and the client subsequently reattaches to the same server, as part of the reattachment protocol the server informs the client during